florza/contests-engine/README.md

     5. Place eventually remaining participants randomly
 - Prevent some updates:
     - Participant add/delete or ctype update only after delete draw
-    - No match update (or no winner update?) after following match has been played
+    - No match update (or no winner update?) after following match has been played (with editable field or as a computed field in resource?)
     - No draw with played matches
 - Error processing and messages, see also:
     - https://blog.rebased.pl/2016/11/07/api-error-handling.htmlj